wathmihasara/ASS_4_GRP-10/README.md

   labs(title = "Total Codon Frequency", x = "Codon", y = "Frequency") +
   theme_minimal()
 ```
+This code used to create a bar plot that visualizes the total frequency of each codon from the summary usage data.
+And to identify patterns and differences among codons.

 # Visualization of the output of RSCU values
 ```{r}
 ggplot(summary_rscu, aes(x = codon, y = RSCU_usage)) +